jackrabbithanna/gnollama/README.md

 4. Click the **Clone Project** button
 5. Click the **Run** button to start building application

+### Meson

+mkdir build
+meson setup build
+meson compile -C build
+meson install -C build

+You can then run ./gnollama to execute the application.

 ## TODO

-Render response in GtkWebKit to support LaTeX formatting.
+Render response in GtkWebKit to support LaTeX and otherformatting.

-Add Ollama API endpoint /api/chat tab type and support passing previous messages

 Support image uploads and pass with the API calls